The Museum für Naturkunde Berlin is an integrated research museum within the Leibniz Association.

 The state-of-the-art facility DNA laboratory is equipped for all molecular systematics techniques, enabling high-throughput routines from automated DNA extraction to sequencing.
 The facility has devices for DNA and RNA analyses (standard sequencing and fragment analyses).
 Dedicated technicians help users in all practical aspects of lab work.
 Sequencing of mitochondrial and nuclear markers is routinely employed (including sample >100 years old), as well as genotyping (microsatellites and AFLPs) and genomics/transcriptomics of non-model organisms.

 A wide array of imaging techniques and techniques for physical and chemical analyses is utilised: Morphological laboratories include a state-of-the-art environmental scanning electron microscope, fully digital transmission electron microscope, a confocal laser scan microscope, fully motorised compound microscopes, fluorescence microscopy, and many partly motorised stereo microscopes, mostly equipped with digital cameras.
 The equipment is housed in a central modern lab, recently upgraded with immunochemistry facilities and supervised by staff, enabling visitors to conduct research on diverse topics.
-A GE Phoenix Nanotom Micro-CT machine allows analysis of a range of samples, up to a resolution of 0.5 μm.
-Sophisticated technologies are employed to digitalise the collections, such as the SatScan system for whole drawer imaging, ZooSphere resulting in high resolution image sequences, and DigiLine.
+A GE Phoenix Nanotom Micro-CT machine allows analysis of a range of samples, up to a resolution of 0.5 μm (temporarily closed for Call 2).
+Sophisticated technologies are employed to digitalise the collections, such as the SatScan system for whole drawer imaging, DISC3D resulting in high resolution image sequences, and DigiLine.

 A geoscience lab comprises a range of state-of-the-art mineralogical-geochemical apparatus and stable isotope facilities.
 Instrumentation includes X-ray fluorescence and a micro-XRF instrument for rapid in situ analysis of materials.
 Transmitted and reflected light polarisation microscopy, cathodo-luminescence and micro-Raman spectrometry provide comprehensive optical analysis.
 This is complemented by a field-emission cathode electron microprobe.
 Hyper-element mapping is carried out routinely.
 Two scanning electron microscopes are available for micro-textural and EDS analysis (one supporting low-vacuum research).
 Stable isotope mass spectrometry is focused on the analysis of carbon and nitrogen isotopes in bulk rock and sediments and tissue samples for food web analysis.
 Additionally carbonate samples can by analysed for oxygen and carbon isotopes for the reconstruction of past climate and past carbon cycling.